handresen/mariagdkdoc/pages/authoring_setup.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: authoring_setup.html
 summary: In order to work on the Maria GDK documentation, it is essential to setup the production environment correctly.
 This involves git and jekyll setup as well as simple editor setup.
 Note that the documentation is configured to produce a Jekyll-site that is compatible with github pages.
-If the reader wishes to setup Jekyll without using this document, he/she must take care to consider this when configuring Jekyll.
 ---

 # Initial setup